wp-plugins/book-review/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.1.11 =
+Fixed issue with styling of meta box for custom post types.
+Fixed issue processing the Google Books API response when some fields are not present.
+Added Swedish & Norwegian translation files.

 = 2.1.10 =
 Fixed issue with rating images not showing for PHP versions older than 5.3.0.